Irritable Bowel Syndrome: Rome IV Update

 Length of Course: 120 minutes

-Licensed Nurses: Upstate AHEC is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-This continuing education activity is approved for 2.0 contact hours for licensed nurses.
+Licensed Nurses: Upstate AHEC is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing education activity is approved for 2.0 nursing continuing professional development contact hours for licensed nurses.

 This participant has also earned 1.25 pharmacology hours.